ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

 This is the main configuration, which controls how the software federates with identity providers.

-First, replace $YOUR_HOSTNAME with, uh, your hostname, in the entityID attribute near the top of the file:
+First, replace $YOUR_HOSTNAME with your hostname, in the entityID attribute near the top of the file:

        <ApplicationDefaults entityID="https://$YOUR_HOSTNAME/login/shibboleth" REMOTE_USER="eppn persistent-id targeted-id">